Spark the Electric Jester 2: Reception

 Destructoid's Dan Roemer and Rock Paper Shotgun's Dave Irwin believed that players who enjoyed the Sonic Adventure games would also find enjoyment in Spark 2.
 However, in a different Rock Paper Shotgun article penned by Dominic Tarason, he felt Spark 2 would elicit mixed reactions due to the divisive nature of 3D Sonic titles, and expressed hesitation in recommending it.
-Notwithstanding, he remarked that the controls were superior to those of the Adventure games, with Roemer also referring to them as tight and responsive.
+Notwithstanding, he remarked that the controls were superior to those of the Adventure games, with Roemer also referring to them as "super tight and responsive".
 While Roemer believed the levels were open-ended and enabled experimentation, he found some of their layouts to be initially confusing, which he partially attributed to the camera system.
-Tarason thought of the levels as well-designed, making note of their large size and complex structures.
+Tarason thought of the levels as well-designed, making note of their large size and complex structures, but was occasionally confused.

 Regarding the boss fights, Tarason disliked their emphasis on parrying and Roemer described them as "a bit samey".
 Roemer considered the combat to be the game's weakest aspect and argued that attacks lacked impact.
 Critics also experienced difficulty navigating through certain high-speed and vertical loop sections.
 Roemer and Irwin felt that comparable sections in 3D Sonic titles were less frustrating due to their reliance on scripting.
-In comparison to Spark the Electric Jester, Tarason thought Spark 2 suffered from an identity crisis but regarded it as "a good time".
+In comparison to Spark the Electric Jester, Tarason thought Spark 2 suffered from an identity crisis but regarded it as enjoyable.
 Roemer also summarized the game as "a solid experience overall" but felt it was less polished than its predecessor.

 Sequel

 Concurrent with Spark 2's Xbox One release was the announcement of Spark the Electric Jester 3.
 Similar to Spark 2, Spark 3 is a 3D platformer.
 The game was released on August 14, 2022, via Steam.
-Later in November, all of Spark 2's levels were made playable in Spark 3 through a free update.
+Later that November, all of Spark 2's levels were made playable in Spark 3 through a free update.
+It was later released for the Nintendo Switch on July 25, 2024, in North America, and in Europe and Australia on August 1.